Test in a live environment

 We replaced the line breaks in the multiline string with a space, resulting in a single line string.

-You might often deal with very long strings that are difficult to read in your code.
+Sometimes, very long strings can are difficult to read in your code.
 To make the code more readable, you can split long strings into multiple lines using the '+' operator.

 string longString = "This is a very long string that " +